LauraAllObe/wakatimeReadmeStats/README.md

 ## Formatting Examples

-The curl command can be customized.
-The basic command includes the URL & username.
-Customization can be done as given in the example below.
+The card can be customized by changing the curl command in your GitHub actions workflow, such as in the examples below.

 ### Basic URL
 ```